Price: Free to join for BOTH students and instructors.

 8 out of 10 stars.
 I have on several occasions referred to this organization as being one of the most legitimate places to earn money from the internet and I stand by that.
 However, having seen the earning potential from running a personal website, that is on the “outskirts”, there’s more potential there.
 Nevertheless, it’s legit, it has holes, but it is a legitimate opportunity.

-My final thoughts: Why I don’t make courses on Udemy (there’s more money to be made outside of it and there is proof):
+My final thoughts: Why I don’t make courses on Udemy (More money can be made outside of it):

-I do online marketing and I make websites.
+I do online marketing and I make websites (About me).
 My conclusion (and I will prove it) is that if you correctly make a website and do exactly what you would do through Udemy, you will make more money through your own personal website than the other option and you will reach a lot more people.

 Allow me to explain the system through a perfect example and it is literally the same as making an online course, the only difference is that it’s on your own website: